12-O-Tetradecanoylphorbol-13-acetate

 TPA has a specific use in cancer diagnostics as a B-cell specific mitogen in cytogenetic testing.
-To view the chromosomes, a cytogenetic test requires dividing cells.
+Cells must be divided in a cytogenic test to view the chromosomes.
 TPA is used to stimulate division of B-cells during cytogenetic diagnosis of B-cell cancers such as chronic lymphocytic leukemia.

 TPA is also commonly used together with ionomycin to stimulate T-cell activation, proliferation, and cytokine production, and is used in protocols for intracellular staining of these cytokines.

 TPA induces KSHV reactivation in PEL cell cultures via stimulation of the mitogen-activated protein kinase (MAPK)/extracellular signal-regulated kinase (ERK) pathway.
 The pathway involves the activation of the early-immediate viral protein RTA that contributes to the activation of the lytic cycle.